Professional Placement Equity Grant

 - enrolled in a Charles Sturt University course as a Commonwealth supported student (full fee paying students are not eligible);

-- enrolled as an internal or online student;
+- enrolled as an internal, mixed mode or online student;

 - enrolled as a full time or part time student;

-- an Australian citizen, a New Zealand citizen, a permanent Australian resident or a student with an Australian permanent visa;
+- an Australian citizen, a New Zealand citizen, a permanent Australian resident or a student with an Australian permanent or humanitarian visa;

 - able to demonstrate financial hardship.

-- undertaking a subject for which Professional Placement attendance is compulsory and the placement must be a minimum of 28 hours per week i.e. a minimum of 4 days of compulsory placement and 1 day of internal classes as per your course structure.
+- undertaking a subject for which Professional Placement attendance is compulsory and the placement must be a minimum of 28 hours i.e. a minimum of 4 days of compulsory placement

 If you are receiving any other scholarships or grants for the purpose of placement, you may not be eligible to receive this grant.

-- The Charles Sturt University Professional Placement Equity Grant (PPEG) will provide financial assistance to assist students who are attending compulsory placements as part of their undergraduate degree.
-The grant will be offered in each session, placements must be confirmed by Charles Sturt University.
+- The Professional Placement Equity Grant (PPEG) will provide financial assistance to students who are attending compulsory placements as part of their degree at Charles Sturt University.
+The grant will be offered most of the year and placements must be confirmed by Charles Sturt University.

 - In university session address will be used for assessment of placements during session.
 Home origin address will be used for assessment of placements out of session.